Registration of

 • hand tools;

-There are nuances in each of the above cases to obtain benefits, so we recommend that you consult with our specialist.
+There are nuances in each of the above cases.
+If you want to obtain benefits, we recommend you consult our specialist.

 Dividends